abpframework/abp/docs/en/Integration-Services.md

 You can mark an application service as an integration service by using the `[IntegrationService]` attribute.

-Assume that you have an application service named `ProductAppService`, if you want to mark this application service as an integration service, you should use the `[IntegrationService]` attribute top of the application service class as shown below:
+Assume that you have an application service named `ProductAppService`, if you want to mark this application service as an integration service, you should use the `[IntegrationService]` attribute on top of the application service class as shown below:

 ```csharp
 [IntegrationService]